alive-one/PowerShell-System-Hardware-Info/README.md

 >sudo mysql

-Paste contetnt of mysql_database.sql script in console by clicking RMB (Right Mouse Button) in Putty terminal.
+Paste contetnt of create_mysql_database.sql script in console by clicking RMB (Right Mouse Button) in Putty terminal.
 Wait while database and tables will be created.
 Press ENTER.
 Well done!

 04. Create user for remote clients (You must still have mysql-console open in your terminal) Execute commands: